 Where do I go if the AT needs fixing, troubleshooting or updating?

 These guides are based on a scientific review of research.
 The research comes from:

 - A review of the research evidence that looked at assistive technology interventions for supporting children with developmental delay or physical or intellectual disability with their communication needs, mobility and participation.

 The NDIA did this research in 2022/23.
 We also talked to families and carers of NDIS participants and organisations that support people with disability.
 We combined this information to write the guides.

 The research used to develop these guides is in the following publications:

 - National Disability Insurance Agency.
 2023.
 ‘Assistive technology interventions to support children with developmental delay or physical or intellectual disability with their communication, mobility and independence.
-An Evidence Review.
+An Evidence Snapshot.
 Australia.
-Prepared by Armstrong A, Garrubba M, E Sandford-Morgan and D Chandrakumar.
+Prepared by Armstrong R, Garrubba M, Sandford-Morgan E and Chandrakumar D.

 - World Health Organisation.
 2011.
 World report on disability.
 World Health Organisation, The World Bank.